slavipande/Workshop-TechWritingPortfolio/_posts/2023-05-16-preliminary-setup.md

 Jekyll is one of the most mature static site generators.
 It has detailed documentation and a huge community to ask for support.
 It's also extremely simple to get started with it.

 Jekyll is a Ruby gem that can be installed on most systems.
 Gems are code you can include in Ruby projects.
 Gems package specific functionality.
 You can share gems across multiple projects or with other people.
 (Source: [`Jekyll Docs`](https://jekyllrb.com/docs/))

+If you don't have Jekyll installed, follow the steps below.

 #### Windows